thebrengun/fcc-weather-app-api/README.md

 Support for language parameter should be added in the future.
 Currently the forecast for 8 days is returned by default and no parameter to extend to the total possible 16 days exists.
 Probably this should be added.

+This also returns a localDt in addition to the dt.
+This is to provide support for local timezone information and is obtained by submitting the first dt from the Google Maps Time Zone API.
+Of course, if during the forecast period daylight savings time becomes in or out of effect some of the times will be 1 hour off.
+But this is preferable to making multiple requests to the Time Zone API for an edge case that only occurs twice a year (and only in some localities) and that ultimately is of little significance to users.

+## 3 Hour Forecast

+### /api/v1/weather/hourly (GET)
+#### Parameters
+**lat=[float]&lon=[float] id=[string]**
+Either an id or latitude and longitude are required and the only parameters supported at this time.
+This returns an 12 forecasts spaced out by 3 hours.

+View the Open Weather [documentation](https://openweathermap.org/forecast5)

+#### Notes

+Support for language parameter should be added in the future.
+Currently the forecast for 36 hours is returned by default and no parameter to extend to the total possible 5 days exists.
+Probably this should be added.

 ## Geocode

 ### /api/v1/geocode/decode (GET)